Mixolyde/hollywood/README.md

+= About

+= Installation

+= Features

-Launch Byobu
+* Launch Byobu
-Open a random number of splits, random sizes
+* Open a random number of splits, random sizes
-In each split, run a noisy text app
+* In each split, run a noisy text app

-Rules:
+= Rules for Modules

  - Must work as a non-root user
  - Must display information indefinitely (a la "watch", or cmatrix)
    + Can use a while/true + a timeout